-Reference: FAR 91.217; FAA Advisory Circular 43-6B

-FAR 91.411; FAR 43-Appendix E and F

-FAA TSO-C88a; EASA ETSO-C88a SAE AS8003
+Reference: FAR 91.217; FAA Advisory Circular AC 43-6C FAR 91.411; FAR 43-Appendix E and F FAA TSO-C88a; EASA ETSO-C88a, SAE AS8003

+NOTE: To ensure correspondence with all on-board pressure altitude systems, altitude digitizers that are not providing information to the ATC transponder should be tested to ensure correspondence to the primary flight altimeter, as per FAA AC43-6C.

-This procedure will allow adjustment to the calibration curve of the SSD120-(XX)N-RS5 or SSD120-(XX)NE-RS5 as an aide in matching the digitizer output to a primary flight altimeter or NIST traceable pressure standard.
+The following procedure(s) will allow adjustment to the calibration curve of the SSD120-(XX)N-RS232 or SSD120-(XX)NE-RS232 as an aide in matching the digitizer output to a primary flight altimeter or NIST traceable pressure standard.

 The maximum allowed error between the primary flight altimeter and the altitude digitizer is ±125 feet as required by TSO-C88a and ETSO-C88a.
-All Trans-Cal digitizers are calibrated to within ±50 feet of a NIST traceable pressure standard; however, the error allowed on altimeters at higher altitudes could lead to a combined error in excess of ±125 feet.
+All Trans-Cal digitizers are calibrated to within ±50 feet of a NIST traceable pressure standard; however, the error allowed on flight altimeters at higher altitudes can lead to a combined error in excess of ±125 feet.
 When the altitude digitizer is installed in an aircraft for use as the transponder's source of mode "C" information the digitizer must be recalibrated for correspondence to the aircraft's primary flight altimeter, as required by FAR 91.217 and 91.411.
-Model SSD120-(XX)N-RS5 and SSD120-(XX)NE-RS5 are designed to be field calibrated to meet this requirement, as per the procedure described in either §4.4 or §4.8.
+Model SSD120-(XX)N(X)-RS232 is designed to be field calibrated to meet this requirement, as per the procedure described in either §4.4, §4.5 or §4.7.

 The correspondence required for altitude digitizers is fully addressed in SAE Aerospace Standard AS8003 §3.11.
 The correspondence described by the SAE standard requires the digitizer to report altitude within ±125 feet of the primary flight altimeter's reading when the pressure datum is set to 29.92 In.
 Hg., (1013 MB) absolute.
 The SAE standard also requires a transition accuracy of ±75 feet of the nominal transition point for that altitude.
 A transition is defined as the point at which the digitizer changes from one altitude to the next, either increasing or decreasing altitude.
 The nominal transition point of the ICAO code occurs 50 feet prior to the altitude in question.
-See Figure 1.
+See Figure 2.

 There are two different methods used to change the calibration of this device.
 The technician need only perform the method that is best suited for the application in question.
 There is no need to perform both methods.
 The digitizer may be adjusted using two potentiometers, which affect the span and reference of the pressure transducer.
-This device may also be adjusted utilizing an externally addressable EEPROM, which is configured to accept an alternate error curve entered to the digitizer via an IBM compatible PC.
+This device may also be adjusted utilizing an externally addressable EEPROM, which is configured to accept an alternate error curve entered to the digitizer via Trans-Cal's ECP-100 or via an IBM compatible PC.